 The calculation phase is used as a starting point for the utilization of the accounting procedure.

 In the calculation phase, openUTM determines the utilization of each resource for each program unit called and writes the values in the BS2000 accounting file as a calculation record.
-See section "Calculation phase" on page 225 for more detailed information.
+See section "Calculation phase" for more detailed information.